-At Great Barford Church of England Primary Academy the Special Educational Needs & Disabilities Co-ordinator (SENDCo) is Mrs Pauline Browning.
+At Great Barford CE Academy the Special Educational Needs & Disabilities Co-ordinator (SENDCo) is Mrs Pauline Browning.
 She holds a Postgraduate Certificate in SEN Co-ordination from the University of Hertfordshire, she is responsible for maintaining and overseeing the day to day provision and record keeping for children with SEN. Mrs Browning and the class teachers work closely with one another so that a child with possible learning needs is identified early and that appropriate support is put in place.
 She also liaises with outside agencies such as health and education services regarding the needs of children; this is always done after consultation with parents/carers.
-The SENDCo, along with the head teacher (Mrs Sarah Evans) and SEND Trustee (Mrs Jane Ferguson) ensure that the SEND policy works within the guidelines of the Code of Practice (2015), the local authority and other polices within the school.
+The SENDCo, along with the head teacher (Mrs Sarah Evans) and the SEND Governor ensure that the SEND policy works within the guidelines of the Code of Practice (2015), the local authority and other polices within the school.